Zodiac (comics): Fourth Zodiac

 Several members of a mysterious fourth version of the Zodiac are mentioned in the title Young Avengers and appear in the fourth volume of the title New Warriors, and skirmish with heroes from the Initiative and New Warriors.
 Zodiac member Cancer murders New Warrior Longstrike.
 The villain Zodiac claims to have murdered all the members of this group and made their heads into hunting trophies.

 Thanos' Zodiac

 Thanos returns from the dead and forms his own incarnation of the Zodiac.
 In a plot to rule Earth, he had special suits made for the ambitious people that want to rule the world with one of them being Hood's cousin John King who became Cancer.
 When Thanos abandoned his Zodiac on the self-destructing Helicarrier, John King was the only one who survived and was interrogated about Thanos' plot.
-According to Captain America about the identity of some of the Zodiac members, he mentioned one of the Zodiac members was a former bodyguard of Kingpin, another Zodiac member formerly worked for Mandarin, and another was a HYDRA agent.
-Though Captain America did not say which of the Zodiac members were associated with these identities.
+According to Captain America about the identity of some of the Zodiac members when he interrogated King and mentioned that this Zodiac consisted of lackeys, he mentioned one of the Zodiac members was a former bodyguard of Kingpin, another Zodiac member formerly worked for Mandarin, and another was a Hydra agent.
+Though it wasn't stated which member operated as the different Zodiac members.